ZupIT/ritchie-cli/DEVELOPER_GUIDE.md

 #### Testdata

-Contains multiple dummy files used for tests.
+Contains multiple files used for unit and functional tests.

 ## Testing your code